cfabela/trip_log/README.md

 specify using gps.

-We will be using Firebase to save the data on the cloud, also we will be using MVVM for our mobile design.
+We will be using Firebase to save the data on the cloud, also we will be using MVVM for our mobile design, Ninject for our iOC and Akavache for offline mode.

-This tutorial uses technologies like MVVM, Google Maps, Firebase, Akavache.
+This tutorial uses technologies like MVVM, Google Maps, Firebase, Akavache, Ninject.